Vision Transformer (ViT) from Scratch

 A Vision Transformer begins by converting an image into a sequence of fixed-size patches.
 Instead of explicitly slicing patches with loops, I used a mathematically equivalent and more efficient approach: a Conv2D layer with kernel size and stride equal to the patch size.
 This single operation extracts patches and projects them into the embedding space using highly optimized GPU kernels.

-Patch extraction and projection using a single Conv2D layer.
+Patch extraction and projection in a Vision Transformer.(source: Original paper)

 03